 I needed a shot of some old-school anime.
 I think focusing on only the new stuff is counterproductive as an anime reviewer.
 One has to be exposed to both the new and the old for any critic to be worth their salt.
 I went back to the 80s for this one as I decided to critique a short one-shot OVA from legendary distributor AnimEigo who is one of the oldest US anime companies that’s still active to this day.
 Here, I take on a bit of a quirky mecha anime.

 This was a fun action romp and I do admit to laughing a few times.
-There weren’t that many mecha media back then who used humor as a main point.
-It doesn’t go full on parody, but there’s a decent amount of levity there.
+There weren’t that many mecha media back then that used humor as the main point.
+It doesn’t go full-on parody, but there’s a decent amount of levity there.
 It was funny with Kouji getting taken for a ride with the machine, not fitting in some spaces, and even trying to eat ramen or bento dishes while still inside the robot which was funny.
-The fact that he didn’t read all of the manual did add to some of the comedy even when the situation.
+The fact that he didn’t read all of the manuals did add to some of the comedy even when the situation.

 Adjustable Point System:

 Add 1 point if you like mecha anime.